Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking

 We demonstrate this tension through a systematic study on the TREC Robust04 collection, evaluating six entity-oriented neural ranking models---EDRM~\cite{liu-etal-2018-entity}, Word-Entity Duet~\cite{xiong2017word}, EsdRank~\cite{xiong2015esdrank}, EVA~\cite{tran2022dense}, DREQ~\cite{chatterjee2024dreq}, and QDER~\cite{chatterjee2025qder}---alongside 437 unsupervised entity-oriented ranking configurations and a BM25 baseline.
-Under open-world evaluation over the full BM25 candidate pool, no configuration improves MAP by more than 0.05 over BM25 (0.34 vs.\ 0.29), despite much stronger gains reported in conditional settings.
+Under open-world evaluation over the full BM25 candidate pool, no configuration improves MAP by more than 0.051 over BM25 (0.34 vs.\ 0.29), despite the much stronger gains reported when entity selection is derived from the evaluation judgments.
 Crucially, this pattern holds across model families.
 The architecture is not the primary limitation.

 Instead, the bottleneck lies in the entity channel itself.
 Standard ad hoc retrieval collections do not provide entity-level relevance judgments, so entity-oriented methods must rely on proxy supervision to learn which entities matter for a query.
 At the same time, entity linking is incomplete, and many relevant documents do not expose the entities that would be needed to support them through the entity channel.